realworldocaml/book/other-notes/02-guided-tour.md

 _::[]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-this is warning you that you missed a case, in particular, the case of
+This is warning you that we've missed something, in particular that
-a list with one element.
-That's easy enough to fix by adding another
+our code doesn't handle one-element lists.
+That's easy enough to fix
-case:
+by adding another case to the match:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let rec destutter list =